-The time of the snow--
+The time of snow--

-The sadness of the snow
+The sadness of snow

-begun from sources and learnt by heart.
+beginning from sources and learnt by heart.

-The call of the snow--
+The call of snow--

 the sun and the frost

-the sun plays sparkling.
+The sun plays sparkling

 The fur is sunshine-saturated.

-Steam of breath curls skywards.
+The steamy breath curls skywards.

 The green fir-trees dance in a ring;